That dollar amount results from an 89.3% acceleration compared to $40.1 billion 5 years earlier in 2020.

 Below are exports from Kuwait that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Kuwait’s goods trail Kuwaiti importer spending on foreign products.

-Kuwait has highly negative net exports and therefore deep international trade deficits notably caused by purchases of imported vehicles especially cars.
+Kuwait has highly negative net exports and therefore deep international trade deficits notably caused by purchases of imported vehicles especially cars but also trucks and automotive parts or accessories.

 Kuwaiti Export Companies